open-sdg/open-sdg/docs/architecture.md

       <i tabindex="0" class="fa fa-info-circle"></i>
       <span class="info">
         <a href="https://github.com/open-sdg/sdg-build">SDG Build</a> handles the
-        requisite pre-processing of your data and metadata.
+        requisite pre-processing of your data, metadata, and indicator configuration.
         <br><br>
         This is a stand-alone library which does not require customisation.
       </span>